-The purpose of the starter is push the Bendix gear on the end of the starter into the flywheel which turns the engine over.
-It’s an electromagnet actuated lever that can bad as well.
-You can hear the solenoid by it’s clicking before it cranks the engine.
+The purpose of the starter is to push the Bendix gear on the end of the starter into the flywheel which turns the engine over.
+It’s an electromagnet actuated lever that can be bad as well.
+You can hear the solenoid by its clicking before it cranks the engine.
 When you turn the ignition key from off to on, but not start, you should hear 2 clicks from the solenoids.

 In this situation, when you turn the key on the engine tries to start but is unable to because of an issue with air or fuel.

-For these situations, you’ll need a mechanic to find out the exact root cause of the problem as it can multiple issues.
+For these situations, you’ll need a mechanic to find out the exact root cause of the problem as it can be multiple issues.

 If this is the case, you should give the car a few hours (4-6) for the excess oil to evaporate.
-In the future, it’s best to not continuously crank the engine hoping it’ll start because it can also make it difficult for the mechanic to find the root cause of the no start.
+In the future, it’s best to not continuously crank the engine hoping it’ll start because it can also make it difficult for the mechanic to find the root cause of the no-start.

 If your car starts but stalls immediately – then there is a chance it could be due to a bad mass air flow sensor (MAF).
 The MAF is used to measure the amount of air coming in and is relatively easy to replace (in my vehicles).